noizwaves/merge-queue/BACKLOG.md

 1. BuildStatus and BuildProgress seem similar but represent different things, hmnn
 1.  solidify ubiquitous language around running (building || merging) batches
 1. GOAL(?): domain functions are not unwrapping types
+1. Configurable required commit statuses for a PR
 1.  use a result computation expression to simplify validation
 1.  somehow return "Domain Events" out of commands, like BatchStarted, PullRequestEnqueued, etc
 1.  view where my PR is